posthtml/express-posthtml/README.md

 ## Plugins
 ### Global
-All Views will be render with the same plugin setup.
+All Views will be render with this plugin setup, if no local setup provided.

 ```javascript
 app.set('view options', [ PostHTML Plugins ])